julianwachholz/django-guest-user/docs/usage.rst

 model instance for the user and prevent deletion from cleanup jobs.

-Given your existing project with a link to a registration page, you can add use the provided :func:`is_guest_user` template filter to check if the current user is a guest and link to the conversion page respectively.
+Given your existing project with a link to a registration page, you can add use the provided :func:`is_guest_user<guest_user.templatetags.guest_user.is_guest_user>` template filter to check if the current user is a guest and link to the conversion page respectively.

 .. code:: jinja